avanzzzi/hypy/README.md

 ## Configuration
 To configure Hypy, change the file 'hypy.conf'.
-You must have write permissions to the path pointed by cache_file.
 These options can be overriden in the command line if needed.
 ```ini
 [credentials]